bakern/zabbix-ssllabs-scan/README.md

-ssllabs-scan
+zabbix-ssllabs-scan
 ============

 This tool is a command-line client for the SSL Labs APIs, designed for automated and/or bulk testing.
+Forked with the purpose to add a commandline option that'll output an int that Zabbix can parse.

 If you'd like to contribute, please have a look at the TODO file.
 For larger work, please get in touch first.
 For smaller work (there are some TODO comments in the